bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 2: 00:04:44

-Yeah, We recorded a podcast with Martin a while back and looked into, there was an attack that used fake addresses of nodes to see how that information propagated and it probably could allow you to learn about the node degree.
+Yeah, we recorded a podcast with Martin a while back and looked into, there was an attack that used fake addresses of nodes to see how that information propagated and it probably could allow you to learn about the node degree.

 Speaker 0: 00:05:02